Anikethc/Tennis-Game/README.md

-# Web Development
+# Tennis Game

 Hello Everyone!
-Welcome to my GitHub repo 'Web Development'.
+Welcome to my GitHub repo 'Tennis Game'.
+I created this simple tennis game using JavaScript.

-## Contents of this Repo

-In this repo, I will be storing all of my web development projects.
-The projects are as follows:

-### Tennis Game
+## How to Open It?

-This is my only project right now in the repository.
-You can open up the 'Tennis Game' folder and download the 3 files.
-While downloading, keep all of them in the same directory.
+You can download the code, and open the `index.html` file.
+While downloading the code, keep all the files in the same directory.

-After downloading, click on the `index.html` file and it opens up the game.
+## How to Play It?

-On the left is you and on the right, it's the computer playing.
+The left paddle is you and the right one is the computer.
 It's a simple game of Tennis.

-You are moving the paddle on the left (which is yours) with your mouse.
-When the opponent doesn't hit the ball, you get a point.
-Your score is shown on the top.
+You can move your paddle with your mouse, but the mouse should always be in the black canvas.
+When the opponent doesn't hit the ball, you get a point and vice-versa.
+Your's and the computer's score will be show at the top.
 Whoever reaches 15 first wins!

 ## Can You Use It?

 Yes, you can download this repo and use it for your own purposes.

 You have the right to download, modify, and share it to others.
-One thing that I don't want you to do is to sell this software to anyone.
+But you can't sell it to anyone!

 ## Issues & Bugs

 If you encounter any issues or bugs, you can visit the 'Issues' tab in my repository and create an issue.
-I will immediately look into it and resolve as soon as possible.
+I will immediately look into it and resolve it ASAP.

 ## Any Doubts or Questions

 If you have any doubts or questions, you are always free to ask me.
-I will be available on Quora (quora.com/profile/Aniketh-Chavare-1), Twitter (twitter.com/anikethchavare), and Discord (AnikethC#6392).
+I will be available on Twitter (twitter.com/anikethchavare) and Discord (AnikethC#6392).

 ## Conclusion